VickyTahos/VickyTahos.github.io/README.md

+## Within the last ten years or so, social media has become a large part of our everyday lives.
+From having accounts for personal use, to businesses using social media to promote their services or products, it's almost impossible to completely avoid it.
+Below, you will find statistics on social media users, a timeline of when it all came into play, as well as a map to see the most Instagrammed places in Europe.

 ## Social Media Among Adults

 Social media continues to grow as new platforms come into play day by day.
 However, many keep their strong presence, making them more popular than ever.
 Take a look below at the percentage of adults who use what social media platforms.